openstack-archive/infra-manual/doc/source/developers.rst

   cd <projectname>
   git review -s

-Git-review checks that you can log in to gerrit with your ssh key.
-It assumes that your gerrit/launchpad user name is the same as the current running user.
-If that doesn't work, it asks for your gerrit/launchpad user name.
+Git-review checks that you can log in to Gerrit with your ssh key.
+It assumes that your Gerrit/Launchpad user name is the same as the current running user.
+If that doesn't work, it asks for your Gerrit/Launchpad user name.
 You can avoid that question by configuring git to use your Gerrit username, as follows::

   git config --global gitreview.username yourgerritusername